search instagram arrow-down

 Social

-So let’s begin by acknowledging that no matter how it’s going, every war looks dire and disastrous when you’re lost in the Clausewitzian fog, especially these days when we’re receiving scant accurate information amid the tidal wave of disinformation, propaganda, AI-generated fake videos, mislabelled imagery and video clips taken from other conflicts going all the way back to the 2003 Iraq war, and hysterical on-line commentary.
+So let’s begin by acknowledging that no matter how it’s going, every war looks dire and disastrous when you’re lost in the Clausewitzian fog, especially these days when we’re receiving scant accurate information amid the tidal wave of disinformation, propaganda, AI-generated fake videos, mislabelled imagery, video clips taken from other conflicts going all the way back to the 2003 Iraq war, and hysterical on-line commentary.
 At this point none of us out here in TV Land has any sort of grasp on the true state of play in the Persian Gulf.
 Victory for the American-Israeli Axis might still be at hand.
 You never know, right?
 This could all be going according to plan, if plan there be (which seems doubtful, actually).
 Still, from where I sit right now, it’s sure starting to look like Fat Donny really stepped in it this time.

 Imperilling the U.S. campaign are a number of readily foreseeable problems which nevertheless seem not to have been anticipated, which I suppose is par for the course with the gob-smackingly incompetent Trump Administration.
 I’m afraid they could add up to produce a humiliating military reversal for American forces, shattering the mystique of U.S. invincibility, depleting the American armed forces of equipment and materiel at a perilous time for global geopolitics generally, and leaving other theatres of potential combat, especially in the Western Pacific, dangerously exposed to an extent that might entice hostile powers to move on their own longstanding plans of mischief and conquest.
+I’m also worried that even a military victory in the short run could pave the way towards Iran becoming a failed state and humanitarian disaster as various factions try to carve up the country, supposing the operation leads to the toppling of the current regime.

 Let’s go over a few screechingly obvious issues that seem to have eluded the bright lights in Pete Hegsith’s Department of War.

 However, the Iranians clearly learned a few things from the general failure of their ballistic missile counter-attacks last time around.
 Last June they came close, but never quite managed to saturate and overwhelm the missile defence forces arrayed against them.
-This time, having worked feverishly to construct literally thousands of new ballistic missiles, many, apparently, with improved characteristics, the Iranians seem to be managing better to punch through the defences with attacks that may involve as many as 100 warheads arriving at once on a given target.
+This time, having worked feverishly to construct literally thousands of new ballistic missiles, many, apparently, with improved characteristics, the Iranians seem – stress seem – to be managing better to punch through the defences with attacks that may involve as many as 30 or 40 warheads arriving at once on a given target.
 From what we can glean now, their missiles seem to be more resistant to shrapnel, faster, and capable of some degree of maneuver in the terminal phase of their attack, vastly complicating the job of the defenders.
-The clip pasted above illustrates the problem: three Patriot missiles are shot skyward to down an incoming ballistic missile targeted at 5th Fleet headquarters in Bahrain, and they all miss.
+The clip pasted above illustrates the apparent problem: three Patriot missiles are shot skyward to down an incoming ballistic missile targeted at 5th Fleet headquarters in Bahrain, and they all miss.
 True, this sort of thing can always happen, it happened last time too, and you’re never going to intercept them all.
-True too, seeing a few videos of isolated attacks, cherry-picked and posted by who knows whom, can greatly distort one’s perception of the actual big picture – especially when so many of them are faked – so it’s hard to be sure.
+True too, seeing a few videos of isolated attacks, cherry-picked and posted by who knows whom, can greatly distort one’s perception of the actual big picture – especially when so many of them are faked – so it’s impossible to be sure.
 We may not have any solid data for weeks.
-Yet the impression gathered from verifiably genuine video is that Iran’s ballistic missile retaliation is much more effective than it was during the 12 Day War, and prior skirmishes.
+Yet the impression gathered from verifiably genuine video is that Iran’s ballistic missile retaliation is more effective than it was during the 12 Day War, and prior skirmishes.

-The interceptors streak skyward, and many hit the mark, but a distressing number miss.
+This is at best anecdotal evidence, but still, the interceptors streak skyward, and many hit the mark, but a distressing number miss.

 Just as an aside, I’m assuming I’m not the only one to find these clips horrifying and dystopian.